isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 23.&nbsp;Besides being the first office outside its Washington D.C. headquarters, ICSID will join the four other World Bank Group organisations already based in Singapore, making Singapore the first country in the world to host local offices for all five World Bank Group organisations.

 {:start="24"}
-24.&nbsp;Indeed, Singaporeans also contribute to leadership on the international stage, including – Mr Daren Tang, and Ambassador Rena Lee, as mentioned by <u>Mr Christopher de Souza</u>.
+24.&nbsp;Indeed, Singaporeans also contribute to leadership on the international stage, including – Mr Daren Tang, and Ambassador Rena Lee, as mentioned by Mr Christopher de Souza.

 <u>Extradition</u>